hanskellner/Fusion360ParaParam/README.md

 # ![ParaParams](./resources/64x64.png) Fusion360ParaParam

 This script is used for parametrically modifying a user parameter.
 For each iteration an operation may be performed such as exporting to STL.
+This is very useful for automating variations of a design and exporting those variations.

+*NOTE* The set of operations are limited in this initial release.
+More added later.

 ![Image of ParaParam Dialog] (./resources/ParaParams-Step-7-ParaParam-Dialog.png)